Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The Assyrian empire as such came to an end by 605 BC, with the Medes and Babylonians dividing its colonies between them.
 Following its defeat in 612, the site remained largely unoccupied for centuries with only a scattering of Assyrians living amid the ruins until the Sassanian period, although Assyrians continue to live in the surrounding area to this day.

-It was rich in natural resources such as ivory and gold., It was located on an island off the coast of an important trading port., None of these answers, and It was strategically located between the Mediterranean Sea and the Indian Ocean.
+It was located on an island off the coast of an important trading port., None of these answers, It was rich in natural resources such as ivory and gold., or It was strategically located between the Mediterranean Sea and the Indian Ocean.